• Skip to primary navigation

 KitchenAid Artisan Tilt-Head Stand Mixer: This mixer is perfect for making macaron batter.
 The whisk attachment whips the egg whites to perfection and the tilt-head design makes it easy to add ingredients.

 Cuisinart 17-Inch Chef's Classic Nonstick Bakeware Cookie Sheet: This cookie sheet is the perfect size for baking macarons.
-It's nonstick so the cookies won't stick and it's dishwasher safe too.
-The best thing about this cookie sheet is that it doesn't have any edges, so the air can circulate around the macarons and help you avoid lopsided shells.
+It doesn't have any edges, so the air can circulate around the macarons and help you avoid lopsided shells.

 Riccle Disposable Piping Bags 12 Inch: You'll need a piping bag to pipe the batter onto the baking sheet.
 I like to use disposable piping bags, but you can also use a reusable bag.